TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         type -- type of the properties value.

-        vmtype -- types of VM (OS and/or KVM) for which this property applies.
+        vmtype -- types of VM (KVM, LX, OS) for which this property applies.

         listable -- if they can be included in the -o or -s lists for the 'vmadm list' command.